ThatRozebudDude/FPS-Plus-Public/art/futureDocs/Creating-a-New-Character.md

 - `deathSong`: The path to the song that plays when you die.
 - `deathSongEnd`: The path to the audio that plays when you retry from the death screen.
 - `worldPopupOffset`: An array of 2 numbers that change the `x` and `y` offset of the combo graphics if the player has them set to appear in the world instead of on the HUD.
+- `missSounds`: An array of paths containing all of the sounds that will play when you miss a note.
+The sound if selected randomly from this array.
+- `missSoundVolume`: The volume that the miss sounds will play in the range of 0 to 1.

+These are just keys that are specific to the `Character` class.
+You can add whatever data you want and read it in scripts with `character.characterInfo.info.extraData.get("key")`.
+If you're checking a key that not all characters will have set you should check if the key exists with `character.characterInfo.info.extraData.exists("key")` or check if the value isn't `null` with `character.characterInfo.info.extraData.get("key") != null`.

 ## Animation Chains